kathleenfwang/foodieblogposts/README.md

 ## Live Demo

-To see the app in action, go to [http://thefoodieblog.herokuapp.com/](http://thefoodieblog.herokuapp.com/)
+To see the app in action, click [here](http://thefoodieblog.herokuapp.com/)

 ## Features